alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 Again,  _slightly worse_ than what we achieved by directly fitting the Bernstein form, but appears close.

 There two technical issues with our idea.
 First, manually fitting models rather than relying on standard tools, such as _SciKit-Learn_ appears to be troublesome, and in terms of computational efficiency, we need to deal with the additional matrix $$\mathbf{Q}_n$$.
-Second, and most importantly, the standard Vandermonde matrix _and_ the basis transition matrix $$\mathbf{Q}_n$$ are _extremely_ ill conditioned.
+Second, and most importantly, the standard Vandermonde matrix _and_ the basis transition matrix $$\mathbf{Q}_n$$ are _extremely_ [ill conditioned](https://en.wikipedia.org/wiki/Condition_number)[^9].
 This makes hard to actually solve the fitting problem and obtain coefficients that are close to the true optimal coefficients.
 This is true regardless if we chose direct matrix inversion, CVXPY, or an SGD-based optimizer from PyTorch or TensorFlow.

 Due to inefficiency and ill conditioning this trick has a little value in practice.
 But provides us with an important insight: achieving good regularization requires a sophisticated **non-diagonal**  matrix in the regularization term.
 It's not a formal statement, but probably any "good" basis will have a non-diagonal transition matrix to the standard basis.
 This means that _fitting a polynomial in the standard basis using typical ML tricks of rescaling the columns of the Vandermonde matrix has a little chance of success_.
 And it doesn't matter if we rescale using min-max scaling, or standardization to zero mean and unit variance.
 To fit a polynomial, we need to use a "good" basis directly.